AdamPaternostro/Training-Azure-DevOps/README.md

 5. Add a Copy File task (at the bottom)
    - Set the Source folder: Sample-Docker-ARM-Templates
    - Set the Target folder: $(Build.ArtifactStagingDirectory)
-5. Add a Publish task
+5. Add a Publish Build Artifacts task
 6. Save and Queue

 Check you build artifacts and make sure the Azure Container Registry was created.
 We need to create this as part of the build (versus release).
+You can view the image inthe repo via the portal.
+Note the image name, it will match your Azure DevOps repo.
+Also, your ACR name has been set to lower case.
+Mixed cases is not always supported with Docker.

 ### Create a Release pipeline